sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 Actually we like SparkFabrik to be a multicultural melting pot, where ideas can spark (heh!) from our cultural differences and richness.

 In this page we summarize what we know about relocation processes for people coming to Italy from foreign countries.
-We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time.
+We are pretty new to this and Italy is a very bureaucratic country, where procedures tend to change over time, so we won't go into too much details here.
 The following overview will hopefully clarify what to expect and help our personnel and the candidate to be on the same page, should we embark in the process.

 ## Relocating from EU